 - Use an hour to memorize at least 20 questions and answer from Gleims’s test prep;

 - Another hour to read the Rod Machado’s Handbook;

 - Watch 30 minutes of Rod Machado’s eLearning every day.

 This system is just an example.
 You can make your routine which you think is suitable.

 Gleim’s test prep is designed for student pilots to practice in MCQ style.
 Why an answer is correct is also explained next to the questions.

-In case you want to study in-depth about any topic, refer to Rod Machado’s handbook for better understanding.
+If you want to study in-depth about any topic, refer to Rod Machado’s handbook for better understanding.

-STEP 3: Watch the eLearning course and use the tools for practice.
+Step 3: Watch the eLearning course and use the tools for practice.